WP3 - Treat [Months: 1-48] WP Lead NUID UCD

 across distinctive social, gender and cultural backgrounds.
 Technically, it will integrate desktop, augmented reality, online and mobile gaming.
 Clinically, it will be adaptable to a range of theoretical intervention models (e.g. CBT, Solution Focused, Mindfulness-based or Narrative therapies) and disorders (e.g. anxiety, depression, obsessive compulsive disorder, psychological trauma).
 Hidde will conduct a systematic literature review and interviews with up to 30 mental health professionals who have previously used computer games will give Hidde a detailed understanding of the mechanisms by which computer games and technology can improve clinical interventions.
 Hidde will interact with YMH service providers from a wide range of theoretical backgrounds and addressing diverse clinical conditions.
 They will interview additional therapists.
 Building on these findings Hidde will develop preliminary guidelines for the design of adaptable computer games to support YMH services.
 Hidde will gain firsthand industrial experience in games development.
 Clinicians who participated in previous stages of this IRP will act as codesigners in this process, which will follow an iterative user-centred design methodology.
 Hidde will conduct a pilot evaluation of games developed with the new adaptable platform.
 Clinics and clinicians who participated in earlier stages will again participate in this evaluation, but we will also recruit new independent clinicians/clinics who did not participate in the design processes.

-This project will provide an integrated monitoring and treatment platform for context-aware cognitive behaviour therapy (CBT) for young people, with an initial focus on unipolar and bipolar depression.
+This project will provide provide an integrated assessment platform for tracking cognitive functioning in young people with affective disorders.
 Ultimately, this will allow for early detection and diagnosis of mental health problems in young people and for early intervention and treatment based on a non-stigmatising smartphone platform.
 Pegah will work closely with clinicians accessing clinical knowledge on CBT and further understanding the requirements of youth psychiatry.
-ESR12 will iteratively design and develop a context-aware CBT platform for YMH and apply participatory design methods, working in close collaboration with clinicians and young users.
+Pegah will iteratively design and develop a cognative assessment platform for YMH and apply participatory design methods, working in close collaboration with clinicians and young users.
 Pegah will verify and improve the design in an international, clinical context.
-Finally Pegah will carry out a Clinical Proof-of-Concept (i.e. a non-randomized pilot test) of the platform with 20 users (age 16-25) in collaboration with Mohammed and clinicians.
+Finally Pegah will carry out a Clinical Proof-of-Concept (i.e. a non-randomized pilot test) of the platform with 20 users (age 16-25) in collaboration with fellow ESR, Mohammed Khwaja, and clinicians.